Bouffées de chaleur : Les différentes causes et les solutions naturelles associées

 Intense heat, facial flushing, excessive sweating, palpitations.

-However, when we understand the origin of these hot flashes, it is immediately easier to find a targeted and adapted solution to no longer suffer from them on a daily basis.
+However, when you understand the origin of these hot flashes, it is immediately easier to find a targeted and adapted solution to no longer suffer from them on a daily basis.

-So, what can be the causes of hot flashes and how to identify them?
-And above all, how to reduce or avoid these hot flashes?
-We explain everything to you today.
+So, what can cause hot flashes and how can you identify them?
+And most importantly, how can you reduce or avoid them?
+We'll explain everything today.

 What are the possible causes of hot flashes?

 There are several possible causes of hot flashes.
-There are hot flashes that are triggered by specific events and hot flashes that appear spontaneously for no apparent reason.
+There are hot flashes triggered by specific events and hot flashes that appear spontaneously for no apparent reason.

-Because we have all experienced it...
-The solution that worked miracles for our neighbor is not necessarily the right one for us since the same symptom can have multiple and varied causes.
+Because we've all experienced it...
+The solution that worked miracles for our neighbor isn't necessarily the right one for us, since the same symptom can have multiple and varied causes.

-Hence the importance of correctly targeting the cause of our hot flashes in order to choose the solutions that are best suited to our own needs.
-And the good news is that our body speaks to us rather well and sends us a multitude of signals that can help us very easily identify these causes.
+Hence the importance of correctly targeting the cause of our hot flashes in order to choose the solutions that best suit our own needs.
+And the good news is that our body speaks to us rather well and sends us a multitude of signals that can very easily help us identify these causes.

 Food and drinks